mwcraig/ccd-as-book/_build/02-01-Calibrating-bias-images.md

   title: 'Overscan and bias images'
 next_page:
   url: /02-04-Combine-bias-images-to-make-master
-  title: 'Combinge bias images to make master bias'
+  title: 'Combine bias images to make master bias'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---